brendanbignell/CUDA_MonteCarloOptionPricer/README.md

 # CUDA Barrier Option Pricing & ML Model Training

 This a demo of how Barrier Options can be priced using Monte Carlo Simulations running on a cluster of NVidia GPUs.
 The option pricing results are used to train a machine learning models to predict the price of the Barrier Options.
 The idea being that a trained ML model could be used to price options more quickly than running a Monte Carlo simulation.
 Tests show a XGBoost Gradient Boosted Decision Tree model can predict more than 400K barrier option prices per second without given much though to optimization.
-Later test investigate using deep learning models using the PyTorch framework.
+Later tests investigate using deep learning models using the PyTorch framework.

 The demo constists of two parts: